lokumai/smolagents-quickstart-template/docs/experiments_ara.md

 #### Implementing a **DeepAgent**: (~1 hour)

-An agent that has access to similar tools as the Baseline Agent PLUS `spawn_sub_agents` to create and run **Subagents** at runtime, a `list_workspace_dirs` tool or a set of complementary tools which gives the agent a **Virtual Filesystem**, and a `todo` tool or a set of complementary tools which gives the agent the ability for **Explicit Planning**.
+An agent that has access to similar tools as the Baseline Agent PLUS:
+1. `spawn_sub_agents`: To create and run **Subagents** at runtime.
+2. `list_workspace_dirs` (or similar): To provide a **Virtual Filesystem** for managing sub-agent outputs.
+3. `todo` (or similar): To enable **Explicit Planning** and task decomposition.

-These capabilities (Subagents, Virtual Filesystem, Planning) are must-haves since they are the ones that distinguish a simple ReAct agent from a DeepAgent.
+These three capabilities (Subagents, Virtual Filesystem, Explicit Planning) are the key differentiators that distinguish a DeepAgent from a standard ReAct agent.

 # Experimental Study